Vladimir-csp/xdg-terminal-exec/README.md

 disabled until one of three things happens: cache file is removed, something invalidates it (like touching/editing a config/entry), or a run with falsy `XTE_CACHE_ENABLED` is performed.

-The plan is to eventually enable it by default for unattended fastness.